ycparak/pkms/content/building-momentum.md

 - I Have the auth system and onboarding flow setup
 - I’m now building out the main core bits of the product
-- There’s still a ton left to do but my goal is to have an initial version out in 9 weeks time (end of october)
+- There’s still a ton left to do but my goal is to have an initial version out in 9 weeks time (end of October)

 #### Plan for the next nine weeks until the 31st of October